 The Confucius Center: The Confucius Center of Georgia State University provides campus activities and native Chinese speakers as tutors and campus activities to introduce students at the Dunwoody Campus to the language and culture of Chinese people.

 Message from the Department Chair

 The Department of Arts and Humanities encompasses one of the most diverse and vibrant collections of teachers, artists and scholars at Georgia State University.
-Our department is the home of the disciplines of art, music, theatre, film, philosophy, religious studies, humanities, speech communication and journalism.
+Our department is the home of the disciplines of art, music, theatre, film, philosophy, religious studies, humanities, speech communication, world languages and journalism.

 In addition to teaching, our faculty regularly give and organize presentations, publish a wide range of scholarly papers, create and display artworks, write and direct plays and musical performances and engage with our communities in myriad ways.
 Faculty in our department regularly teach abroad, in Ireland, England, Jamaica and elsewhere.

 The arts and humanities are at the very heart of a liberal education, and we have no doubt that students studying with us will have their perspectives broadened, their thinking skills sharpened and their lives enriched.
 Not only can exposure to the art and humanities enrich the lives of individual students, but it can enrich our society and our democracy by creating a citizenry of critical thinkers.

 Georgia State University